Walking Tour

 * * *

 It was originally built as part of the Pinetree Line, a 1950s-era chain of radar stations and lookout towers across Canada that was intended to provide early warning of Soviet bombers flying over the North Pole.
-This particular 100-foot-tall tower was erected near Atikokan.
+This particular 100-foot-tall tower was originally erected near Atikokan.

-The tower’s debut on July 1 drew crowds.
+The tower’s July 1 debut drew crowds.
 Ontario’s Minister of Natural Resources, presided over the opening, while local forester Ron Balkwill recounted its history.
 During “Fun in the Sun” festivities, 1,000 visitors climbed its open-air stairs.
 The initial enthusiasm subsided and by mid-July, the council ordered it closed, demanding enclosed stairwells and warning signs after safety concerns arose.1

 Endnotes